dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 The other downside is that you have to store a full sized table even though you may only have very few entries.

-A solution is generally to create some kind of hashtable, where keys are hashed and points to some other datastructure (like a linked list).
+A solution is generally to create some kind of hashtable, where keys are hashed and points to some other data-structure (like a linked list).
 But in this case you would still have to add each ip-value pair into the table.

 # Design

 I this paper i have went for implementing a binary tree, a redblack tree, and a table.
-All tree datastructures use an external table for the payload.
+All tree data-structures use an external table for the payload.

-datastructures are implemented using memory mapped files.
+data-structures are implemented using memory mapped files.

-for this implememation i have choosen to store strings as payload, but this could be swapped out with anything.
+for this implementation i have chosen to store strings as payload, but this could be swapped out with anything.